JeremiahKaren/35percent.github.io/silwood-estate-regeneration.md

 ![](http://35percent.org/img/silwoodoverage.png)

-Given the 40% rise in property prices between the signing of the overage deal and completion of the development, we made an [FOI request](https://www.whatdotheyknow.com/request/silwood_estate_regeneration_site/new) in March 2016, asking how much overage the Council had received.
-The Council responded that _"I am able to confirm that £546,047 was received in September 2014, but a further overage payment is currently being negotiated."_
+Given the 40%+ rise in Southwark property prices between the signing of the overage deal and completion of the development, we made an [FOI request](https://www.whatdotheyknow.com/request/silwood_estate_regeneration_site/new) in March 2016, asking how much overage the Council had received.
+The Council responded that it was _"able to confirm that £546,047 was received in September 2014, but a further overage payment is currently being negotiated."_

-The response is baffling.
-Why hasn't Southwark profited from the huge increase in property prices between 2009 and 2014 when the development completed?
+Southwark's response is baffling.
+Why hasn't it profited from the huge increase in property prices between 2009 and 2014 when the development completed?
 Why is it having to try and 'negotiate' futher overage now?
-Surely if a legal agreement had been signed securing the overage then negotiation wouldn't be necessary?
+Surely if a legal agreement had been signed securing the overage then 'further negotiation' wouldn't be necessary?

 ![](http://crappistmartin.github.io/images/silwood.jpg)